 In other words, we’re talking about an information converter generated by two different software.

 Let’s see a quick example to clarify the concept.
 Let’s suppose that we need to load an IFC file in Revit that was originally exported by Edificius or Archicad or any other BIM authoring software.
 To ensure data compatibility, I would definitely need to find the same entities present in the IFC file also available in the Revit native file.
 Therefore, I’ll definitely need an information converter based on the

 IFC class mapping file.

-This means that I’ll need to be able to read the same entity data in the source IFC file (doors, windows, slabs and walls, etc.) also in the resulting BIM authoring file without loosing any information.
+This means that I’ll need to be able to read the same entity data in the source IFC model (doors, windows, slabs and walls, etc.) also in the resulting BIM authoring file without loosing any information.
 So, in the case of the door object (

 IfcDoor), this must be recognized as a door entity in Revit too (“door” family).